dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

-In the process of completing the entire alphabet, I have [made what changes?].
-This included updating the parameters to [add/remove parameters for?].
+My Idea for my alphabet has changed into using rectangles to show the letters with their outlines, it's very simple and i will probably edit it as I go on.
+At the moment there is a minimum of 2 rectangles and a max of 4 to create each letter.

 The three parameters per letter are now:
-  * `size` : radius of the second circle
+  * `size` : radius of the second rectangle
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offsetx` : x offset of the second rectangle relative to the first one
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offsety` : y offset of the second rectangle relative to the first one